Here you'll find as much information as you could ever want about...guess who! Charlie Morris!

 In 1998, Charlie released his first Blues CD, called Bluer Than Thou.
 The ten self-penned selections (plus one by pianist Gary Doyle) include such future classics as Mr. Miracle,, Can't Stop Cleanin' and No Mo' Money.

-Charlie has played at the Hotel Eiger in Grindelwald every year since 1994 (both solo and band gigs).
+Charlie played at the Hotel Eiger in Grindelwald every year from 1994 to 2011 (both solo and band gigs).
 He's appeared at various luxury hotels, including the Ermitage-Golf in Gstaad, the Schweizerhof in St. Moritz, and another Schweizerhof in Zermatt.
 He's also done most of Switzerland's top Blues clubs, including the Mahogany Hall in Bern, INOX in Baden, and Le Chat Noir in Geneva.

 Leaving the sea, our jolly tar returned to St. Pete and began to play around town as a solo and as a member of various bands.
 Over the years, he's done not only Florida's best blues clubs such as The Ringside, Skipper's Smokehouse, the Bamboo Room and the Bradfordville Blues Club, but also some of her famous luxury hotels, including the Don CeSar, Tradewinds, and Bellevue Mido, as well as the Ocean Reef Club in Key Largo.
 Not to be modest about it, Charlie has played every gig that matters in the St. Pete/Tampa area, and quite a few of the other kind as well.